Koenigsegg Regera: World record

+On 16 June 2023, the Regera again broke the 0–400–0 km/h acceleration record with an improved time of 28.81 seconds.
+The new record attempt came one month after the Regera's first record was broken by the Rimac Nevera, which achieved a time of 29.93 seconds.
+The record was set at Örebro Airport by Koenigsegg development driver Markus Lundh, who cited improvements in the track surface and the new Michelin Cup 2 R tyres as reasons for the faster run.

+Over the new record run, the car accelerated from 0–400 km/h in 20.68 seconds over a distance of 1,483 m and decelerated to a controlled stop in 8.13 seconds over a distance of 422 m.
+The total distance used for the record was 1905 m.

 Reception

 Reviews of the Regera have been generally positive, with most descriptions of the driving experience being centered around the unique feel of the Direct-Drive system.
 Automobile magazine writes that driving the Regera is "a new sensation, perhaps a combination of the feel you get from electric cars like the Model S, which also has no conventional gearbox, and a combustion-engine vehicle with a continuously variable transmission".
 Top Gear writes that at low speeds, the noise and drive of the Regera feels like "a lazy American V8 muscle car", but that at higher speeds, the car is "instantly alert" and "corners flat and tenaciously".
-Other minor criticisms of the driving experience include the electric motor activation delay and the "slight CVT feel" upon sudden acceleration.
-However, it is important to note that each car's transmission feel and power delivery can be tuned to the request of the customer.
+Minor criticisms of the driving experience include the electric motor activation delay and the "slight CVT feel" upon sudden acceleration.
+However, each car's transmission feel and power delivery can be tuned to the request of the customer.

 The Regera's design has received acclaim from reviewers, with Top Gear remarking "there's real beauty in its long tail and taut curves".
 Global Car Brands praised the car for differing from the common trend of hyper-aggressive fronts, instead going for a "happy looking face".
 In particular, reviewers commend the car for its remarkable exterior paint jobs, which are described in separate reviews as being "sensational", "absolutely stunning", and "gloriously wonderful".
-On the inside, Automobile magazine compliments the "well-designed" and "wildly special" interior of the car, however remarks that it may be topped by the opulence of the Bugatti Chiron, a direct competitor to the Regera.
+On the inside, Automobile magazine compliments the "well-designed" and "wildly special" interior of the car, but remarks that it may be topped by the opulence of the Bugatti Chiron, a direct competitor to the Regera.

 Production

-Koenigsegg planned to build 80 units of the Regera, making it the largest single-vehicle production run from the company until the introduction of the Jesko in 2019, of which the company plans to build 125 units.
-All build slots sold out on 13 June 2017 to customers and dealerships, just over two years after the initial unveiling of the car in Geneva.
-The Regera was built in both left- and right-hand drive configurations for the British and Australian markets.
+Koenigsegg originally planned to build 80 Regeras, making it the largest single-vehicle production run from the company at the time of its unveiling, though ultimately 85 Regera were built.
+All sold out on 13 June 2017 to customers and dealerships, just over two years after the initial unveiling of the car in Geneva.